Do Not Fall in New York City

 Do Not Fall in New York City is a 2012 animated short fan film about the Marvel Comics character the Punisher.
 It is based on the 32-page one-issue storyline "Do Not Fall in New York City" from November 2001 written by Garth Ennis and drawn by Steve Dillon.

 Production

 The film was produced and animated by a sole individual, Luis Pelayo Junquera.
-It was made in Spain, and a Spanish language version was available at the same time of release as the English.
+It was made in Spain, and a Spanish-language version was released at the same time as the English-language version.

 Plot

 Joe, an old Vietnam War veteran and friend of Frank Castle, has murdered his wife after a mental breakdown.
 He is now on the run from the police as well as the Punisher, the man who Frank Castle now is.

 The story then focuses on the Punisher looking for him while having flashbacks to Vietnam; the flashback shows that Joe once saved a young Castle's life and told Frank that he does not need to worry because he caught him when he fell.
 Joe takes shelter in a restaurant and eventually takes a pregnant waitress hostage.
 After dragging her outside with him, he begins mumbling about his wife and child; while having a moment of clarity, he throws his gun away and tells the waitress to go away.

 He turns around and sees the Punisher, mumbling "Frank?" seconds before the Punisher shoots him in the head.
 As he falls, the Punisher grabs him before his body lands on the ground and whispers "it's OK Joe, I caught you."